LionyxML/aa/README.md

 $ watch -n 1 aa.sh
 ```

-Or pipe it into other software, like i3bar on i3wm
+Or pipe it into other software, like: i3bar on i3wm, gnu/screen and tmux.

 Of course, you SHOULD modify it to your Linux distro or *nix system.